+Existing Proposed Explanation

+Métis Provincial Council - Saskatchewan are

+repealed.

-Existing Proposed Explanation Coming into Force Coming into force Commencement 136 This Act comes into force on the day on 135.
-This Act comes into force on the day it is which it is ratified by the Métis Nation ratified by the General Assembly of the Métis Legislative Assembly.
+Coming into Force Coming into force

+Commencement 136 This Act comes into force on the day on

+135. This Act comes into force on the day it is which it is enacted by the Métis Nation

+ratified by the General Assembly of the Métis Legislative Assembly.

 Nation - Saskatchewan.